sonuchaudhary7/angular2-app/README.md

 Now, run `npm install` command to install node_modules in the folder.

-Once, you're done with npm start the node server with `npm start`.
+Once, you're done with `npm install` the node server with `npm start`.